-Medical negligence claim against Devon hospital succeeds despite client’s previous solicitors advising she would lose
+Medical negligence case against Devon hospital succeeds despite client’s previous solicitors advising she would lose

-A short case study of a successful medical negligence claim against the Royal Devon and Exeter Hospital which our client’s previous solicitors had advised her not to pursue
+We have recently concluded a successful medical negligence case against the Royal Devon and Exeter Hospital after our client’s previous solicitors advised her that she didn’t have a case.

-In 2012 our client was undertaking some household chores when she fell from a ladder which was approximately 9 feet high.
-She landed on her left side and caught her left shoulder on the corner of a door frame as she fell.
-As well as injuries to the shoulder she also sustained injuries to her left heel and her head.
+Our client was doing some household chores when she fell from a ladder.
+She caught her shoulder on the corner of a door frame as she fell.

 Arrangements were made for her to undergo physiotherapy.
 The physiotherapist noted that she had a very week rotator cuff.
-Nevertheless she continued to attend physiotherapy sessions without obtaining any improvement to her left shoulder.
-The physiotherapist eventually wrote to our client’s GP advising that whilst her pain has improved, “her active range of movement remains severely limited and is not really progressing and I wonder if she has some rotator cuff muscle damage.”
+Nevertheless she continued to attend physiotherapy sessions without obtaining any improvement to her shoulder.
+The physiotherapist eventually wrote to our client’s GP advising that while her pain had improved, “her active range of movement remains severely limited and is not really progressing and I wonder if she has some rotator cuff muscle damage.”

-Our client was seen in the fracture clinic and the consultant orthopaedic surgeon noted, “she has got no strength in her shoulder…actively she has got abduction only to 40 degrees passively this can go up to 120…she does have some strength of infraspinatus but subscapularis and supraspinatus are very weak…I have suggested we arrange an MRI.”
+Our client was seen in the fracture clinic and the consultant orthopaedic surgeon noted, “she has got no strength in her shoulder…I have suggested we arrange an MRI.”

-She initially instructed solicitors appointed through her legal expenses insurance.
-However, they decided that her proposed medical negligence claim was without good prospects of success and they advised her not to proceed.
+She initially consulted solicitors appointed through her legal expenses insurance.
+However, they concluded that her proposed medical negligence case was without good prospects of success and they advised her not to proceed.

 Many people might have left matters there, but fortunately our client was more tenacious.
-She decided to seek a second opinion and consulted the specialist medical negligence team at Slee Blackwell Solicitors.
+She was convinced she had a valid claim and decided to seek a second opinion.
+She rang our dedicated medical negligence helpline and was given a free case assessment by our specialist medical negligence team.

-We took the view that the previous solicitor’s assessment was unduly negative and felt that the circumstances did point to a breach of duty by the Royal Devon and Exeter Hospital.
-We therefore agreed to take the case on, offering to fund the claim on a no win, no fee basis.
+We felt the previous solicitor’s assessment was incorrect and the Royal Devon and Exeter Hospital had been negligent in failing to diagnose her rotator cuff tear.
+We therefore agreed to take the medical negligence case on, offering to fund the claim on a no win, no fee basis.

-We set about establishing a strong legal case.
-We obtained supportive expert evidence from an orthopaedic surgeon, an anaesthetist and a cardiologist.
+We obtained supportive expert medical evidence from an orthopaedic surgeon, an anaesthetist and a cardiologist.
 Expert evidence plays a crucial role in any successful medical negligence claim and without supporting experts such claims rarely succeed.

 Although the expert evidence confirmed that the Royal Devon and Exeter Hospital had been negligent, the NHS Litigation Authority nevertheless continued to defend the claim.
 However, our belief in the merits of the case was not diminished and we therefore issued court proceedings.

-By commencing court proceedings the defendants were able to see that our client and ourselves were serious about pursuing the matter and would not be dissuaded from continuing.
-Following a period of hard fought negotiations a very satisfactory out of court compensation settlement was eventually achieved.
+By commencing court proceedings the defendants were able to see that we were serious about pursuing the case and this led to an out of court compensation settlement being reached.

-If you require a second opinion in relation to a medical negligence claim then give us a call on 01271 372128 or email us at [email protected]
+If you require a second opinion on a medical negligence case then give us a call on freephone 0808 139 1606 or email us at [email protected]